microrack/microrack.org/README.md

-# Project README
+# MICRORACK - The most accessible synthesizer

-This is a MICRORACK website project, based on [Next.js](https://nextjs.org/) with React and CSS Modules.
+This is a MICRORACK.ORG website project, based on [Next.js](https://nextjs.org/) with React and CSS Modules.

 ## Getting Started

 ### Environment Setup

 1. **Install Node.js**: Ensure Node.js is installed on your system.
-This project requires Node.js 12.x or later.
+This project requires Node.js 20.x or later.
 2. **Clone the Repository**: Clone this project to your local machine.
    ```bash
    git clone <repository-url>